 These developments are highly relevant for corporations.
 If some 20-30% of cognitively normal people in their 50s and 60s already have silent plaque build-up affecting their brains and cognitive circuits, this implies that more than 100 million people worldwide may meet criteria for pre-clinical Alzheimer’s.
 Furthermore, many corporate leaders, including almost all CEOs and political leaders, are in this age group (not to mention senior airline pilots).
 Should such individuals be monitored more closely?
 Should their work assignments be changed if they start developing MCI?
 Will company health insurance premiums jump based on how many at risk individuals are employed?
 These are thorny questions that we cannot yet answer.
 At present, there is no predictive test that is 100% accurate, and hence we cannot predict who will develop Alzheimer’s with certainty.
 Besides, not everyone with pre-clinical disease will develop Alzheimer’s, so doctors are being careful not to extend these criteria to clinical practice until more research is done to fine tune the criteria and ethical and legal implications.
 But because medical practice varies widely and changes rapidly, companies and individuals should stay abreast of these developments.
 At present, I don’t recommend people being tested for pre-clinical disease.

 Because Alzheimer’s destroys the brain continuously over decades, early diagnosis is essential for better planning and treatment development.
 A combination of a good history from a person and family, and simple tests of memory and functioning are the starting point.
 Doctors also do a clinical exam plus run blood tests and brain scans to rule out other causes, such as tumours, infections, or strokes.
 Common causes like thyroid or vitamin deficiencies and depression must be looked for, since treatment can often reverse the memory problems.
+A sarasota alcohol rehab also have found co-relation between alcohol consumption and Alzheimer’s.
 Meanwhile, there is also progress on the prevention front.
 Regular exercise, staying heart healthy (by keeping one’s weight, blood pressure, cholesterol and sugar in check), and staying socially and mentally active, may help protect our brains against dementia – so these are things all of us can do right away since they may also protect us from heart disease and stroke.
 Low fat diets such as Mediterranean diets and turmeric in Asian curry may be protective for the brain.

 There are several treatments on the market today (for example, donepezil, rivastigmine) which can be prescribed to Alzheimer’s patients with dementia which offer modest symptomatic benefits (though these don’t work for prevention).
 Care giver support has a hugely beneficial effect on both the patient and the care giver.